A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: The AL hierarchy and a Lax pair for its master symmetries

 As $A_1=S_1 \Lambda S_1^{-1}$, we obtain

-Since $\frac{\partial S_1}{\partial t_k}$ is strictly lower triangular, the first term in the right hand side of this equation is strictly lower triangular.
+Since $\frac{\partial S_1}{\partial t_k}$ is strictly lower triangular, the f\/irst term in the right hand side of this equation is strictly lower triangular.
 The second term is upper triangular.
 Consequently, taking the strictly lower triangular part of both sides of the equation yields

-which establishes \eqref{derivative S1}.
+which establishes~\eqref{derivative S1}.

-To establish the other formula, we write $M=(S_1^{-1}\,h)\,(h^{-1}\,S_2)$ which gives
+To establish the other formula, we write $M=\big(S_1^{-1}h\big)\big(h^{-1}S_2\big)$ which gives

-Using the commutation relation \eqref{commutation Lambda M} and \eqref{2-Toda evolution bi-moment matrix}, we also have
+Using the commutation relation~\eqref{commutation Lambda M} and~\eqref{2-Toda evolution bi-moment matrix}, we also have

-As $A_2=(S_2^T\,h^{-1})^{-1}\,\Lambda\,(S_2^T\,h^{-1})$, we obtain after some algebra
+As $A_2=\big(S_2^Th^{-1}\big)^{-1}\Lambda\big(S_2^Th^{-1}\big)$, we obtain after some algebra

-Since $(S_1^{-1}\,h)^T$ is upper triangular, the first term in the right hand side of this equation is upper triangular.
-As $S_2^T\,h^{-1}$ is lower triangular with all diagonal entries equal to $1$, the second term is strictly lower triangular.
+Since $\big(S_1^{-1}h\big)^T$ is upper triangular, the f\/irst term in the right hand side of this equation is upper triangular.
+As $S_2^Th^{-1}$ is lower triangular with all diagonal entries equal to $1$, the second term is strictly lower triangular.
 Consequently, taking the strictly lower triangular part of both sides of the equation yields

-which establishes \eqref{derivative S2}, completing the proof. \end{proof}
+which establishes~\eqref{derivative S2}, completing the proof. \end{proof}

-We are now able to obtain a Lax pair representation for the Ablowitz-Ladik hierarchy. \begin{theorem} The "dressed up" form of the moment equation \eqref{2-Toda evolution bi-moment matrix} gives the following Lax pair representation for the Ablowitz-Ladik hierarchy on the semi-infinite CMV matrices $(A_1,A_2)$
+We are now able to obtain a~Lax pair representation for the Ablowitz--Ladik hierarchy. \begin{Theorem} The ``dressed up'' form of the moment equation~\eqref{2-Toda evolution bi-moment matrix} gives the following Lax pair representation for the Ablowitz--Ladik hierarchy on the semi-infinite CMV matrices $(A_1,A_2)$

-\end{theorem} \begin{proof} As $A_1=S_1\,\Lambda\,S_1^{-1}$ and $A_2=(S_2^T\,h^{-1})^{-1}\,\Lambda\,(S_2^T\,h^{-1})$, we have
+\end{Theorem} \begin{proof} As $A_1=S_1\Lambda S_1^{-1}$ and $A_2=\big(S_2^Th^{-1}\big)^{-1}\Lambda\big(S_2^Th^{-1}\big)$, we have

-By Lemma \ref{2-Toda evolution S} we obtain
+By Lemma~\ref{2-Toda evolution S} we obtain